Cyanobacteria

 Queen Ant Digs

-Having recently mated, a queen ant digs furiously underground to found a new colony.
+A recently-mated ant queen digs a tunnel underground in a vigorous attempt to start a new colony.
 Only 2% of ant queens successfully found new colonies.
 The initial challenge is to select a suitable location for the new colony.
-Next, a newly-mated queen ant must dig down into the ground, where she will lay he...
+Next, a newly-mated queen ant must dig down into the ground, where sh...